 As a runner, a key piece of kit is the activity watch.
 While there are a number of running watches to choose from, having recently purchased the Garmin Fenix 6X Pro myself, here are my thoughts:

-Having got lost on the Green Man Ultra a couple of years ago, I decided two things; number 1 – always recce a course when it’s on your doorstep, number 2 – I wanted a device that I could upload the route onto.
+For me, having got lost on the Green Man Ultra a couple of years ago, I decided two things; number 1 – always recce a course when it’s on your doorstep, number 2 – I wanted a device that I could upload the route onto.
+40 miles in, when starting to struggle to remember my own name (let alone recall why I entered the race), I wouldn’t need to struggle with where I was going!

-Anyway, this summer I decided to upgrade my Garmin 220 for something with more functionality, that was better suited to the types of challenges and events that interest me these days, and following a recommendation from someone in my regular running group, I purchased the Garmin Fenix 6X Pro.
+Anyway, this summer I decided to upgrade my Garmin 220 for something with more functionality, that was better suited to the types of challenges and events that interest me these days, and following a recommendation from a few people in my regular running group, I purchased the Garmin Fenix 6X Pro.

 Functionality and Design

-The watch is quite chunky and the five buttons have a solid feel to them.
+The watch is chunkier than other Garmin GPS running watches and the five buttons have a solid feel to them.
 More importantly for me it has a large face, which means the information screens are easy to see (a big benefit when I struggle to see anything on a smaller screen).
+The Garmin Fenix 6X Pro actually has the largest screen in the Fenix range – it also has the longest battery life.
+If you want a smaller screen, you will need the 6S which has the smallest screen, and not coincidentally, the shortest battery life.

 There are multiple activity profiles which can be individually configured, with up to eight data fields available – I have different fields for trail running, road running and cycling.
 Personally, I prefer a larger view, so I only use four fields for trail running.